How to Get Featured in Forbes for AI Visibility: A CMO Playbook

 How I build the Forbes pitch

 - Pick one sharp claim.
-Not “we’re innovating.”
+Not "we are innovative."
 One measurable change in the market, customer behavior, or category.

 - Back it with evidence.
 Numbers, customer examples, category context, or original data.

 - Make the angle timely.
-Tie it to a change AI buyers already care about, such as AI visibility, answer engines, or budget scrutiny.
+Tie it to a shift buyers already care about, like AI visibility, answer engines, or budget scrutiny.

 - Pre-wire the source stack.
 A journalist should be able to verify the claim in under five minutes.